 - And engage meaningfully within their identified community.

-Two Key Growth Drivers
+2. Bringing Ongoing Focus to Two Key Growth Drivers

 Resilient IMPACT grows youth capacity through two key drivers: